Paleontology in Oregon: Cenozoic Era

 Aquatic mammals made their first appearance in Oregon along the early Neogene coast.
 Fossils from early pinnipeds such Enaliarctos and the primitive walrus Proneotherium have been found in Lincoln County.
 Kolponomos newportensis, a bear-like aquatic carnivore with features similar to saber-toothed predators, comes from nearby deposits of similar age.
 Whales such as Aetiocetus and the primitive mysticete Cophocetus oregonensis appear in Oregon's fossil record in this period.
 Sirenians and desmostylids have also been found in coastal assemblages.
 Paleontologists believe that animals in these two groups fed on clams and other mollusks, which is consistent with fossil clam beds found in the Coast Range.
 The saber-tooth salmon Oncorhynchus rastrosus also swam in Oregon's Neogene rivers.
 Global cooling in the late Neogene gave way to glaciation in the Quaternary.
 Oregon's mountain ranges were covered in large ice caps, although the Cordilleran Ice Sheet did not extend into the state.
 Evidence of ice cap increase and decrease is preserved in a series of glacial lakes, including Glacier Lake.
 Glacial erratics can be found across the northern half of the state, including sites such as the Erratic Rock State Natural Site.
 Pluvial lakes are also common across the state.
 These include Fossil Lake, which is the source of Oregon's largest Pleistocene fossil assemblage.
-Included in this assemblage are typical Pleistocene megafauna, including Columbian mammoths, dire wolves, Ice Age bison, camels, the ground sloths Mylodon and Megatherium, and the short-faced bear Arctodus (which was previously mistaken for its cousin Arctotherium).
+Included in this assemblage are typical Pleistocene megafauna, including Columbian mammoths, dire wolves, Ice Age bison, camels, the ground sloth Mylodon and the short-faced bear Arctodus (which was previously mistaken for its cousin Arctotherium).
 The assemblage also includes over 50 species of waterfowl, including grebes, cormorants, swans, gulls, flamingos, herons, and pelicans.
 Among the bony fish species found in Fossil Lake's assemblage are several salmon species.